Foreigners traveling to Ukraine (regardless of country of origin) must have:

-Foreigners coming to Ukraine must have medical insurance that covers all COVID-19 related treatment and observation for the duration of their stay in Ukraine.
+Foreigners coming to Ukraine must have health insurance that covers all COVID-19 related treatment and observation for the duration of their stay in Ukraine.

 The policy must be issued by